 Our kanban boards are a bit different from other common layouts out there.
 First of all, our boards have a fixed and simple column layout with four stages:

-- Planned: The work item is included in the current board, but not yet started.
+- Planned: The work item is included in the current board, but has yet to be started.

 - In progress: Someone is actively working on the work item.
 We strongly recommend a user don’t have more than one assigned work item in progress, to really reflect the current work being done.